Tigers vs. Diamondbacks Player Props Betting Odds

 |1

-Check out the latest odds and place your bets on any of Michael Lorenzen's player props with DraftKings Sportsbook.
+Check out the latest odds and place your bets on any of Matthew Boyd's player props with BetMGM.

 Corbin Carroll Props